 Carpathen System Compatibility

-- Emitters Adjustable drip, vortex and mist emitters (mist available only as part of this kit)
+- Emitters Adjustable stream, vortex and mist (mist only in this kit)

 -